 The Facilitator’s Commitment:

-- Create and guide you through in-class exercises to develop your craft as a writer, spark your imagination and keep your fingers on the keyboard.
+- Create and guide you through online ZOOM exercises to develop your craft as a writer, spark your imagination and keep your fingers on the keyboard.

-- Provide a members-only website where you can post your work-in-progress and you will have the opportunity to interact with your fellow students between workshop dates.
+- Provide a members-only website where you can post your work-in-progress and you will have the opportunity to interact with your fellow authors between workshop dates.

 - Offer you support and inspiration in the long middle stages of your book when the beginning is well behind you and the end seems far away.

 - Prepare a detailed, written review of your manuscript at the 21,000 word mark geared towards helping you flesh out your characters, develop your story line and provide detailed feedback.

 - Meet with each participant, after reviewing the 21,000 word manuscript, to discuss structure, character development, plot, stylistic notes and whatever other elements will contribute to moving the story forward.

 - Celebrate the completion of your first draft with you and your colleagues at the end of June.